paulczar/k8s-camp/content/_index.md

 ## Why Not ?

 [Kubernetes](https://kubernetes.io/) is not for everyone.
 There are many reasons another tool or platform is more suitable for you.
-That's Ok.
+That's fine!
 Here's some alternative platforms that do similar things:

 * Mesos - DC/OS
 * Docker Swarm